grebtsew/FloorplanToBlender3d/README.md

 </details>

 # About
-The virtualisation of real life object has been a hot topic for several years.
-As I started learning about 3d modelling in [Blender3d](https://www.blender.org/) I thought of this idea to use simple imaging on floorplans to automatically create corresponding 3d models.
+The virtualisation of real life objects has been a hot topic for several years.
+As I started learning about 3d modelling in [Blender3d](https://www.blender.org/) I thought of the idea to use simple imaging on floorplans to automatically create corresponding 3d models.
 It is much easier than it sounds and uses a low amount of resources, enabling it to be used on low hardware.
  By utilizing Blender3d, all created objects will be easy to transfer